Best Illuminated Reticle Scope – The Top 6 Optics in 2023

 My Feelings after Using the UTG 3-12X44 30mm Compact Scope

 The rest of the scope is similarly well-designed, being made of an aircraft-grade aluminum tube designed for weatherproof functionality.
-It’s even tough enough to resist shock damage from dropping or banging the scope against the environment.
+During my assessment over several months, I accidentally bumped and scraped the scope against trees, rocks, and metal railings without incurring any observable damage to lenses or adjustment mechanics.
+I also left the scope outside overnight exposed to dew with no issues detected the next morning.
 Add to that flip-open lens caps and an included sunshade, and you got a great optic on your hands.

 Product Highlights